-Traffic Ticket Classifications and Penalties
+Traffic Ticket Classifications

 Civil Traffic Infractions (Non-Criminal Charge)

 Many minor traffic violations are classified as Class A Traffic Infractions or Class B Traffic Infractions, which are civil charges.
-Often, in cases where the driver is 18 years or older, these types of tickets can be paid by mail without a court appearance according to the instructions provided on the ticket or by instructions later mailed to you by the court.
-In cases where the driver is under 18 years old, the driver cannot mail in the penalty assessment and must appear in court with a parent or legal guardian.
+Often, in cases where the driver is 18 years or older, these types of tickets can be paid by mail.
+This means without a court appearance according to the instructions provided on the ticket or by instructions later mailed to you by the court.

 Examine Your Ticket Closely To See If You Can Pay By Mail…